 The dot-com bust

-The rapid demise of a large number of Internet startups, often known as the dot-com bubble and burst, hurt Compaq in two ways.
+The rapid demise of a large number of Internet startups, often known as the dot-com bubble and bust, hurt Compaq in two ways.
 The dot-coms were buying large amounts of equipment as they spent their venture capital and IPO money.
 Their demise meant Compaq lost a large number of big customers.
 Their liquidations also flooded the market with a lot of surplus equipment, some of which had never been used.
 Compaq had to compete with its own product until the market absorbed the surplus.

 By 2002, Compaq’s stock was trading at about 1/4 what it had been trading for at the time of the DEC acquisition.
 HP acquired Compaq that year for $24.2 billion, a big fall from its $43 billion market capitalization at the end of 1999.